ShayJordan/shay.github.io/_posts/2023-12-30-nineteen-years-of-kuk-sool-part-2.md

 {% include gallery id="gallery1" caption="Photos from Kuk Sool Black Belt Clubs over the years." %}

 In 2011, I pestered Master Martin to run an instructors course as I was extremely keen to develop myself as an instructor and to further my involvement in Kuk Sool.
-As a result, Master Martin delivered a fantastic *Junior Leadership Programme* for a handful of junior black belts.
+As a result, Master Martin delivered a fantastic *Junior Leadership Programme* for a handful of junior Black Belts.
 This entailed completing various written tasks as well as completing 72 hours of assisting in classes, which had to be signed off by an instructor -- so it took a long time to complete!
 As we neared the end of the course in late 2012, we had a final essay to write about why we want to be an instructor.
 Below is a photo of myself and the other two remaining students of the five or six who started the course, receiving our certificates at the end of the course.

 <figure>
 	<a href="/images/KSW-Instructors-Course.jpg"><img src="/images/KSW-Instructors-Course.jpg"></a>